Language and Page Formatting Options

 | || |

-The maximum interval (in seconds) to wait after a session was accessed before triggering a replication of a session's timestamp, even if it is considered to be unchanged.
+The maximum interval (in seconds) to wait after a session before triggering a replication of a session's timestamp, even if it is considered to be unchanged.
 This ensures that cluster nodes are aware of each session's timestamp and that an unreplicated session will not expire incorrectly during a failover.
 It also ensures that you can rely on a correct value for calls to method

 | || |